WilliamSkrypek/digital-garden-v1/_notes/Japanese Internment.md

 The actions taken by these two Japanese American individuals and the others affected the lives of hundreds of thousands of incarcerated American citizens.
 Because Endo was the daughter of two immigrants, born in the country, and had never been to Japan, her lawyer, James C Purcell, thought that she would make the most compelling case.
 And maybe that was true; however, it’s not just about how Endo was received by the government and the courts.
 It’s about how hard she worked in America, and for America, before and after her case.

-Works Cited
+‎
+‎
+‎
+‎
+‎

+##### Bibliography

 The.
-“Japanese American Internment | Definition, Camps, Locations, Conditions, & Facts.”
+“Japanese American Internment - Definition, Camps, Locations, Conditions, & Facts.”
 Encyclopedia Britannica, 9 May 2014, www.britannica.com/event/Japanese-American-internment.
 Accessed 22 Apr.
 2025.

 “Japanese-American Incarceration during World War II.”
 National Archives, 15 Aug.
 2016, www.archives.gov/education/lessons/japanese-relocation.
 Accessed 24 Apr.
 2025.